 The Direct Solution (DE4) Package (Harbaugh, 1995) uses Gaussian elimination with an alternating diagonal equation numbering scheme that is more efficient than the standard method of equation numbering.
 A direct solver is the most efficient when solving small, linear problems.
 Although direct solvers require more memory and typically require more computational effort than iterative solvers, the direct solver may execute faster than an iterative solver in some situations.

-This package is deactivated if the Upstream Weighting (UPW) Package is selected as the internal flow package, see Section 0 for details.
+This package is deactivated if the Upstream Weighting (UPW) Package is selected as the internal flow package.
+See Page 30 for details about internal flow package.

 Figure 97 shows the dialog box for specifying the following required input parameters: